 After my interview, I just thought, “I love this place.
 This is different.”
 That was 13 years ago.

 My first formulas that I worked on were the Peony and Caramel shades of Lip Shimmer.
 I had a full understanding of synthetic ingredients, so it was a shocking experience.
-Going from formulating synthetic ingredients to natural origin ingredients, was like day and night.
+Going from synthetic to natural was like day and night.

 Was that the beginning of your appreciation of natural ingredients?